pmitros/Science-Fallacies/README.md

 [Pew](http://www.pewinternet.org/2016/10/04/public-views-on-climate-change-and-climate-scientists/),
 roughly half of the US population does not believe in human-caused climate change.
 The public has developed a healthy distrust of science.
-Unforunately, much of this skepticism is justified.
+Unfortunately, much of this skepticism is justified.
 Science, especially as presented in K-12 classrooms, popular press, and popular books, is [quite often](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124)